Introductory Wisdom School

 Discover the Christian Wisdom path and its relevance for us today.
 Awaken to your yearning for a different kind of presence and to develop the skills, knowledge, and actions for self-transformation.

 A 14-week online course exploring the Christian Wisdom way of knowing and its relevance to our realities today.
 Cynthia Bourgeault blends teaching with contemplative practices to help students engage in their conscious work on an embodied level—aligning the mind, body, and heart.

-Introductory Wisdom School will introduce students to the Christian Wisdom path and is designed to increase your capacity to know.
-Knowing in this tradition does not mean an increase in intellectual understanding but knowing more deeply, more intuitively, and with more of yourself.
+Introductory Wisdom School will introduce students to the Christian Wisdom path and increase their capacity for intuitive knowing.
+Move beyond intellectual understanding and into knowing more deeply — and with more of ourselves.

 - Cultivate a Wisdom rhythm in your daily life through reflection and engagement with contemplative practices and teachings

 - Expand your awareness of the Christian Wisdom path and its relevance to our realities today